List of Marvel Comics characters: H: Ralph Hutchins

-Ralph "Ralphie" Hutchins was a lab worker at UCLA who appeared in She-Hulk.
+Ralph "Ralphie" Hutchins is a lab worker at UCLA.
 After receiving a sample of She-Hulk's blood, his boss uses it to make a superhero formula he injects Hutchins with.
 This turns Hutchins into a series of superhumans.
 Every time he is killed or beaten, he is resurrected as a new superhuman with new powers.
-His first transformation was called Brute, followed by Seeker, Radius, Torque and Earth-Lord, and in the final issue of the series he is turned into an incorporeal being and leaves Earth.
+His first transformation was called Brute, followed by Seeker, Radius, Torque, and Earth-Lord.
+In the final issue of the series, he is turned into an incorporeal being and leaves Earth.

+Hybrid

+Hybrid is the name of two characters appearing in American comic books published by Marvel Comics.

+Hydron

+Hydron is the name of several characters appearing in American comic books published by Marvel Comics.

 Hyperstorm

 Hyperstorm (Jonathan Richards) is a mutant supervillain from an alternate future.
-The character was created by Tom DeFalco, Paul Ryan, and Danny Bulanadi, and first appeared in Fantastic Four #406 (November 1995).
 The son of his reality's Franklin Richards and Rachel Summers, he possesses psionic powers and the ability to manipulate reality.
 He conquers most of his reality and attempts to extend his rule to other timelines.
+Hyperstorm was created by Tom DeFalco, Paul Ryan, and Danny Bulanadi, and first appeared in Fantastic Four #406 (November 1995).

 Hypnotia

-Hypnotia (/hɪpˈnoʊʃə/) is a character appearing in Marvel Comics.
-She is a servant of the Mandarin who can control the minds of others, and was originally created by Ron Friedman for the Iron Man animated series.
+Hypnotia (/hɪpˈnoʊʃə/) is a servant of the Mandarin who can control the minds of others, and was originally created by Ron Friedman for the Iron Man animated series.
 Her first appearance in comics was in the series' tie-in comic (November 1994).
 Hypnotia is voiced by Linda Holdahl in the first season and Jennifer Darling in the second.